S1dex999/dbt_workshop/.github/pull_request_template.md

 # Before Merge

   > Anything to do before merge?
+Some text

 ---